 He has been described as a “rational intellect with the soul of a mystic,” and he has been called “one of the most gifted teachers of our generation, who understands the mindset, needs, and yearnings of people, and responds to this intellectual and inner searching in peerless fashion. ”Recently, he has been called, "a spiritual master of our time."

-Rabbi Dosick has served San Diego Jewry for the past forty-four years — notably at Congregation Beth El in La Jolla; as the founder of Congregation Beth Am, now in Carmel Valley; and for these past twenty-seven years, The Elijah Minyan.
+Rabbi Dosick has served San Diego Jewry for the past forty-seven years — notably at Congregation Beth El in La Jolla; as the founder of Congregation Beth Am, now in Carmel Valley; and for these past thirty-one years, The Elijah Minyan.
 He is the longest serving Rabbi in San Diego county.

 For more than seventeen years (1988 - 2005), he served as an Adjunct Professor and Visiting Associate Professor at the University of San Diego, teaching the only courses in Jewish Studies at this Catholic university.

 Rabbi Dosick is the best-selling, award-winning author of nine critically acclaimed books.